THE MOSAIC MISSION

 Vinh Tran

-Vinh Tran is currently an elementary school principal in Santa Rosa, CA and has been in the education field for 16 years Her desire and commitment is to continually serve as an educator to facilitate and support changes on a global level.
+Vinh Tran has been in the education field for over twenty years.
+Her desire and commitment is to continually serve as an educator to facilitate and support changes on a global level.
 She believes in the importance of education being a pathway to bring a community to be better than yesterday.
-She was inspired to join MOSAIC as this group serves to bring people together through building relationships, lifting each other up, and creating life long partnerships in order to collectively work together to create a more equitable society.
+She was inspired to join MOSAIC as this group serves to bring people together through building relationships, lifting each other up, and creating lifelong partnerships in order to collectively work together to create a more equitable society.

 Director of Student Clubs